-If you are financing your education with military or civilian tuition assistance (TA), also known as a third party payment, you must present authorized TA forms to the UMUC military education coordinator or the Business Office.
-If TA is pending, you should contact the Business Office to explain the circumstances.
+If you are financing your education with military or civilian tuition assistance (TA), also known as a third party payment, you must bring authorized TA forms to the local UMUC office.
+If TA is pending, you should contact the Third Party Office to explain the circumstances via tpmilitary@umuc.edu for military students or thirdparty@umuc.edu for non-military students.

 Tuition assistance documents are typically written forms issued by a third party agency that guarantees payment.
 Military and civilian TA forms should be completed and signed by the appropriate authorizing official.
-You may submit forms and inquiries to the Business Office, attention Student Accounts.
+You may submit forms and inquiries to the Third Party Office.